SLCHB/Business-Analytics-Project-with-Excel-Designing-E-Commerce-Sales-Dashboard/README.md

 click Histogram checkbox and then ok.

 Note:
-The entire project was meticulously planned.Sample out is given for reference.
+The entire project was meticulously planned.Sample output is given for reference.
 Procedures had to be followed as per the statement given in the project.